Beijing is a great place to teach English.

 However, if you’re a bit fussy like me and only like using certain brands, you’d best bring your own.
 Deodorant can be hard to find so I always bring a few cans with me, and then once I’ve settled in I know where to find more (e.g. Walmart).

-It also wouldn’t hurt to learn a little bit of Mandarin before you go, even if it’s just the numbers.
-So have a language learning app on your phone ready to go.
+It also wouldn’t hurt to learn a little bit of Mandarin before you go, even if it’s just how to count money in Chinese.
+So, have a language learning app on your phone ready to go.